Oxalate And Kidney Function

 Secondary hyperoxaluria occurs as a result of other medical conditions or factors that increase oxalate production or decrease oxalate metabolism.
 These underlying conditions can include intestinal disorders, malabsorption syndromes, certain medications, and dietary factors.
 By treating the underlying cause, secondary hyperoxaluria can often be managed effectively.

-See also Oxalate And Bladder Health
+See also Oxalate And Vitamin C

 Management of Oxalate-Related Kidney Conditions